Bricktech2000/Notes/notes/education.md

 > the social institution responsible for the systematic transmission of knowledge, skills and cultural values within a formally organized structure

-> **cultural transmission** is the process by which children and recent immigrants become acquainted with the dominant cultural beliefs, values, norms and accumulated knowledge of a society, through _informal_ and _formal_ education.
+> **definition**: _cultural transmission_ is the process by which children and recent immigrants become acquainted with the dominant cultural beliefs, values, norms and accumulated knowledge of a society, through _informal_ and _formal_ education.

 - education has been male-biased for a long time
 - education used to be mostly informal but is now mostly formal.